-With the help of federal funds for planning and implementation, California's Exchange is working toward federal government certification in January 2013.
+With the help of federal funds for planning and implementation, California's ExchangeCovered California received is working toward conditional federal government certification oin January 3, 2013, and is working with the federal CCIIO to attain full certification by October 2013.
 The Exchange must establish policies, procedures, and systems for eligibility and enrollment; health plan selection and management; finance and accounting; information technology, privacy, and security; and consumer and stakeholder engagement and support.

 Launching an exchange is a daunting challenge in the context of significant insurance market upheaval and public program eligibility changes.
-For example, the Exchange must determine how to interface with federal and state data sources to administer premium tax credits and cost-sharing reductions.
+For example, the-ExchangeCovered California must determine how to interface with federal and state data sources to administer premium tax credits and cost-sharing reductions.
 It must develop policies and procedures for administering exemptions from the individual insurance mandate.
-Ultimately, the Exchange must look beyond 2014 to January 2015, by which time the Exchange must become self-supporting and sustainable through assessments paid by participating health plans.
+Ultimately, the-ExchangeCovered California must look beyond 2014 to January 2015, by which time the Exchange must become self-supporting and sustainable through assessments paid by participating health plans.

 State Action & Lead Status Implementation Date Decide to operate a state Health Benefit Exchange rather than rely or a federal program.
-Leads: Legislature and Administration Statutory authority enacted in 2010 (AB n1602, Chapter 1605 and SB 900, Chapter 659).
-1/1/2011 2.
+Leads: Legislature and Administration Statutory authority enacted in 2010 (AB 1602, Chapter 1605 and SB 900, Chapter 659).
+1/1/2011 ı 2.
 Apply for and use federal grants to support state's planning and establishment of the Exchange.
-Leads: CHHS, Exchange To date, three federal grants have been awarded to California to support Exchange planning and operations: \$1 million planning grant (10/2010-9/2011), \$39 million Level 1.1 establishment grant (8/2011-8/2012), and \$196.5 million Level 1.2 establishment grant (8/2012-6/2013).
-New establishment grant application to be submitted on 11/15/2012.
-10/1/2010 Obtain federal certification for the Exchange by demonstrating sufficient progress in building policies, procedures, and systems.
-Lead: Exchange "Exchange Blueprint" application for certification to be submitted to the federal government on 11/16/2012; ongoing demonstration of Exchange readiness and development in progress.
+Leads: CHHS, Exchange To date, three-four federal grants awarded to California to support planning and operations: \$1 million planning grant (10/2010-9/2011), \$39 million Level 1.1 establishment grant (8/2011-8/2012), and \$196.5 million Level 1.2 establishment grant (8/2012-6/2013), and \$674 million Level 2.0 establishment grant (6/2013 - 12/2014) New establishment grant application to be submitted on 11/15/2012.
+1 Obtain federal certification for the Exchange by demonstrating sufficient progress in building policies, procedures, and systems.
+Lead: Exchange "Exchange Blueprint" application for certification to be submitted to the federal government on 1112/1614/2012; ongoing demonstration of Exchange readiness and development in progress conditional certification granted on 1/3/2013.
 1/1/2013 4.
 Perform all federally required duties related to determining eligibility for premium tax credits and reduced cost sharing.
 Lead: Exchange Policy decisions and technology development to support this function in progress.
-10/1/2013 5.
+10/1/2013

+State Action & Lead Status Implementation Date 5.
 Grant certificates of exemption from the individual mandate to buy health insurance.
 Lead: Exchange Policy decisions and technology development to support this function in progress.
-10/1/2013 6.
-Begin operation of the Exchange.
-Development in progress, as noted by 1/1/2014

-Lead: Exchange related state actions.
-7. Demonstrate financial self- sufficiency.
-Lead: Exchange Sustainability plan under development for submission in "Exchange Blueprint" application on 11/16/2012 for federal certification.
-1/1/2015
+10/1/2013 Begin operation of the Exchange.Lead: Exchange Development in progress, as noted by related state actions.
+1/1/2014 7.
+Demonstrate financial self- sufficiency.
+Lead: Exchange Initial sSustainability plan draft under development for submission insubmitted with "Exchange Blueprint" application on 1112/1614/2012 for federal certification.